dogdogaaa523/CV_Final-pj/.github/PULL_REQUEST_TEMPLATE.md

 VLLM_BRANCH=DEFAULT_BRANCH

-## just change the branch that you need, for example, if your pull request depends on LLVM_BRANCH, just change the DEFAULT_BRANCH to YOUR_BRANCH_NAME and do not change the others
+## just change the branch that you need, for example, if your pull request depends on LLVM_BRANCH, just change the DEFAULT_BRANCH to YOUR_BRANCH_NAME and do not change the others, and here is an example if my pull request depends on LLVM

 LLVM_BRANCH=dev-bainiu